The Bantams will hope to return to winning ways when visiting Crawley Town tomorrow (3.00pm).

 The stadium has also been home to Brighton & Hove Albion Women Football Club since 2018.

-Travelling supporters will be housed in the North Terrace and in sections of the East Stand.
+Travelling supporters will be housed in The KR-L Stand and in areas of The People's Pension Stand.

 Admission prices are as follows: